vidsvur/P_pyriforme_EEB5300/2_centrifuge/README.md

 **Path to directory**:/projects/EBP/Wegrzyn/Moss/ppyriforme/initial_analysis/centrifuge_14813/centrifuge_analysis/1_index

 The first step was to download the relevant databases using "batch_download.sh".
-In the example file here, the databases shown are for arachea, bacteria and fungi
+In the example file here, the databases shown are for arachea, bacteria and fungi.
 The resulting ".fna" files were concatenated using the "batch_cat.sh" file.

 ## Build indices

-**Path to directory**:/projects/EBP/Wegrzyn/Moss/ppyriforme/initial_analysis/centrifuge_14813/centrifuge_analysis/1_index
+**Path to directory:** /projects/EBP/Wegrzyn/Moss/ppyriforme/initial_analysis/centrifuge_14813/centrifuge_analysis/1_index

-Using "batch_build.sh", we can then create the index files required for the subsequent Centrifuge run.
+Using "batch_build.sh", we can then created the index files required for the subsequent Centrifuge run.

 ## Run Centrifuge